mremily9/workshop-task-5/README.md

 }
 ```

-I looked into using line() to create the bottom line and dashes for the x axis
+I looked into using line() to create the bottom line and dashes for the X-axis

 ![image](https://github.com/user-attachments/assets/f9d5cf74-a803-46a4-a2fd-1d6a96b548a3)

 ![image](https://github.com/user-attachments/assets/ee5ee370-213b-4aa6-a8b9-67cb7ef836d2)

-Implementing the following code wihtin the hoursLabel function
+Implementing the following code within the hoursLabel() function
 ```
  for (j = 0; j <= i+1; j++){
     let space = j * 20;